How To Clear A Blocked Drainpipe

 Blocked drainpipes are a plumbing issue that shouldn’t be left unattended.
 Drainpipes are the pipes that take the dirty water out of the house, so if they become blocked, the results can be very unpleasant and disruptive to your everyday routine.
 Not to even talk about potential damage to your home!
 If you’re willing to give the issue a go yourself, here’s how to clear a blocked drainpipe.

 What Causes Blocked Drainpipes

-Drainpipes may become blocked for many reasons, depending on where the pipe is situated.
-For example, drainpipes underneath the kitchen sink often become clogged from food waste or cooking oil.
-For pipes draining your shower, the likely culprit is soap or hair build-up.
+Drain pipes may become blocked for many reasons, depending on where the pipe is situated.
+For example, drainpipes underneath the kitchen sink often become clogged by food waste or cooking oil.
+The likely culprit for pipes draining your shower is soap or hair build-up.
 A trickier situation is if a solid household object or a tree root blocks the pipe further down.

 - Food waste

 - Drain collapses